The Sartorialist

-The Sartorialist is a fashion blog by Scott Schuman in New York City.
+The Sartorialist was a fashion blog by Scott Schuman in New York City.
+The Sartorialist name is also used for social media publications by Schuman, including the Substack publication The SartoriaLIST and Schuman's personal Instagram account.

+The Sartorialist website experienced a period of inactivity in early 2026 but was active as of June 2026.

 Details

 After leaving a fashion sales position to take care of his daughter in 2005, Scott Schuman began carrying a digital camera around on the streets of New York City, taking pictures of people who had dressed in a way that caught his eye, and then posting them to his blog, sometimes with comments about what he'd found.
 He was the first street photography fashion blogger to receive widespread attention.